Chien-pinWang/Buoy/README.md

 ## History

+- 01/10/2017 1.3.1 Improved performance by using Guzzlehttp and DOMDocument instead of simple_html_dom
 - 01/06/2017 1.3.0 Added a mail log handler if log level >= Error
 - 01/03/2017 1.2.2 Select and show one buoy report at a time
 - 12/27/2016 1.2.1 Bug fix on trend testing condition.